 Mahatma Gandhi once said: "There are seven things that will destroy us: Wealth without work; Pleasure without conscience; Knowledge without character; Religion without sacrifice; Politics without principle; Science without humanity; Business without ethics."
 This still rings true today.

-Ethics is important to everyone, in every activity and in aspect of your live – whether you are a partner, a manager, still busy with your training contract or just sitting at home.
-It is my view that there is no difference between ethics at your work and ethics in your personal life; the definition of ethics stays the same.
+Ethics is important to everyone, in every activity and in every aspect of your life – whether you are a partner, a manager, an executive, still busy with your training contract, or just sitting at home.
+There is no difference between ethics at your work and ethics in your personal life; the definition of ethics stays the same.
 Think about the bribe paid to the traffic officer or the rugby shirt bought on the street corner.

-According to Wikipedia ethics is described as the following: “Moral principles that govern a person's behaviour and the moral correctness of specified conduct.”
+According to Wikipedia, ethics is described as follows: “Moral principles that govern a person's behaviour and the moral correctness of specified conduct.”

-In any profession but especially professions like auditing and accounting, the mistake can easily be made to think that ethics begins and ends with a code of ethics.
-This may not be always the case because codes of ethics do not give guidelines for all situations, and the code of ethics generally focuses on what sorts of behaviour one should avoid to escape misconduct.
+In any profession, but especially in professions like auditing and accounting, the mistake can easily be made to think that ethics begins and ends with a code of ethics.
+This may not always be the case because codes of ethics do not give guidelines for all situations, and the code of ethics generally focuses on what sorts of behaviour one should avoid to escape misconduct.

-One should rather promote good, positive ethics in the workplace and in your personal life and not just look at the rules set by the code of ethics.
+One should rather promote good, positive ethics in the workplace and in one's personal life, and not just look at the rules set by the code of ethics.

 The following ethical values are important: